-- (a) Inadequate sanitation shall include, but not be limited to, the following: - (1) Lack of, or improper water closet, lavatory, or bathtub or shower in a dwelling unit. - (2) Lack of, or improper water closets, lavatories, and bathtubs or showers per number of guests in a hotel. - (3) Lack of, or improper kitchen sink. - 13 (4) Lack of hot and cold running water to plumbing fixtures in 14 a hotel. - (5) Lack of hot and cold running water to plumbing fixtures in a dwelling unit. - (6) Lack of adequate heating.
+- (a) Inadequate sanitation shall include, but not be limited to, the following: - (1) Lack of, or improper water closet, lavatory, or bathtub or shower in a dwelling unit. - (2) Lack of, or improper water closets, lavatories, and bathtubs or showers per number of guests in a hotel. - (3) Lack of, or improper kitchen sink. - (4) Lack of hot and cold running water to plumbing fixtures in a hotel. - (5) Lack of hot and cold running water to plumbing fixtures in a dwelling unit. - (6) Lack of adequate heating.

-- (7) Lack of, or improper operation of required ventilating equipment. - (8) Lack of minimum amounts of natural light and ventilation required by this code. - (9) Room and space dimensions less than required by this code. - (10) Lack of required electrical lighting. - (11) Dampness of habitable rooms. - (12) Infestation of insects, vermin, or rodents as determined by a health officer or, if a health officer is not available or a city has not entered into an agreement with the county for the provision of these services, as an agreement does not exist with an agency that has a health officer, the infestation can be determined by a local enforcement agency, code enforcement officer, as defined in subdivision (c) of Section 105251.
-Section 829.5 of the Penal Code. - (13) General dilapidation or improper maintenance. - (14) Lack of connection to required sewage disposal system. - (15) Lack of adequate garbage and rubbish storage and removal facilities, as determined by a health officer or local enforcement - 37 agency, as defined in subdivision (e) of Section 105251. or, if an - 38 agreement does not exist with an agency that has a health officer, - 39 the lack of adequate garbage and rubbish removal facilities can be determined by a code enforcement officer as defined in Section 829.5 of the Penal Code.
+- (7) Lack of, or improper operation of required ventilating equipment. - (8) Lack of minimum amounts of natural light and ventilation required by this code. - (9) Room and space dimensions less than required by this code. - (10) Lack of required electrical lighting. - (11) Dampness of habitable rooms. - (12) Infestation of insects, vermin, or rodents as determined by a health officer or, if an agreement does not exist with an agency that has a health officer, the infestation can be determined by a code enforcement officer, as defined in Section 829.5 of the Penal Code, upon successful completion of a course of study in the appropriate subject matter as determined by the local jurisdiction. - (13) General dilapidation or improper maintenance. - (14) Lack of connection to required sewage disposal system. - (15) Lack of adequate garbage and rubbish storage and removal facilities, as determined by a health officer or, if an agreement does not exist with an agency that has a health officer, the lack of adequate garbage and rubbish removal facilities can be determined by a code enforcement officer as defined in Section 829.5 of the Penal Code. - 37 (b) Structural hazards shall include, but not be limited to, the 38 following: - 39 (1) Deteriorated or inadequate foundations. - 40 (2) Defective or deteriorated flooring or floor supports.